jpt13653903/ALCHA/Readme.md

 ALCHA aims to reduce FPGA project develop time by means of automation and abstraction, but without loosing the low-level control that HDLs, such as Verilog, provide.

+Development is happening in the [develop](https://github.com/jpt13653903/ALCHA/tree/develop) branch, so it's best to track it instead of master.
+The latest stuff is in feature branches.

 ## Features

 - Compile to complete vendor-specific project from largely vendor-neutral source